gatherspiel/.github/profile/tech/TechStrategy.md

 There are many other programming languages such as Go, PHP, or Python that are suitable for a complex backend.
-However, I have less experience with these languages compared to Java
+However, I have less experience with these languages compared to Java.